A Conversation in American English

 Global poverty to most of us suggests the poverty of Africa and Asia.
-However, as an American, I see poverty in the United States, too, although by definition of World Bank global, poverty is rather narrowly defined and the US does not qualify within its definition.
-According to the World Bank organization, nearly 3 billions of the world population has a daily income 2.50 USD and this is the poverty level of the countries we see around the world, predominantly in Africa and Asia.
+However, as an American, I also see poverty in the United States although the World Bank defines poverty narrowly and thus US populations don't qualify.
+According to the World Bank organization, nearly 3 billions of the world population have a daily income 2.50 USD and this is the poverty level of the countries around the world, predominantly in Africa and Asia.
 The conversation below delves into this topic, shedding light into the nature of this global problem.

-Adam: I just returned from my trip to Calcutta.
-I feel listless after seeing with my own eyes how little people have and are dying because of malnutrition.
+Adam: I've just returned from my trip to Calcutta.
+I feel listless after seeing with my own eyes how little Calcutta people have and are dying because of malnutrition.

-Mary: I have never been to India yet but, of course, I've heard the poverty level in India.
+Mary: I've never been to India but, of course, I've heard about the grinding poverty in India.
 It's sad.
-Is it enough to blame the people for their own predicament?
+Is it right to blame the people for their poverty?

 Adam: Sadly enough, the well-to-do tends to generalize the poor as lazy; poor people make poor decisions for their lives; poor people do not take advantage of resources available to them, and etc. But, after seeing Calcutta, I feel more strongly that it's immoral to blame only the poor for their predicament.